f

 End of Season Glow Party (tentative pending school district approval)

 Interested in playing 8U-14U Select?
 Information regarding tryouts will be sent to all registered players after Spring registration closes December 31.
+THERE IS AN ADDITIONAL COST OF $100 PER PLAYER FOR SELECT that will be collected after players are invited to join teams.

 BE YOUR DAUGHTER'S BIGGEST FAN!!